Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

     **Declaration** just tell the compiler that the variable exist and its type (as many declaration as needed per variable).

-    *Local variables* are defined at the beginning of a block and they do not need to be declared since their usage is always within the definition scope.
+    *Local variables* are defined and declared once inside a block and its scope is the block and all its inner blocks.
+    A tentative redefinition in a inner block creates a new different local variable with the same name,
+    ending the scope of the previous one for that inner block.

-    *Global variables* are defined outside any block and they need to be declared if they are used in a block outside the definition scope
+    *Global variables* are defined outside any block and they need to be declared if they are used in a block outside its definition scope
-    (usage before its definition or usage in other file).
+    (usage before its definition in the same file or usage in other file).
+    This is the same behaviour as functions.